Value Alignment Tax: Measuring Value Trade-offs in LLM Alignment: Empirical Findings

 \subsection{Do structured trade-offs translate into alignment-induced risk?}

 Finally, we examine whether the structured trade-offs captured by VAT correspond to alignment-relevant risk signals.
-Rather than defining risk in terms of predefined harmful outcomes, we operationalize risk as \emph{amplification}: the degree to which alignment-induced perturbations are magnified at the sample level.
+We operationalize risk as \emph{amplification}, a descriptive measure of the extent to which alignment-induced shifts become more pronounced at the sample level, such as transitions toward stronger Likert-scale responses after steering.